factubsio/BubbleTweaks/README.md

 	Jump to Siege button
 		Only jumps to the first village under siege, I will try to make it cycle through them

-	Village List
+	GlobalMap Info Panel
-		In GlobalMap mode, adds an expandable menu on the right hand side (under the mini-map) Shows all your villages with the current building state (built + building, free-slots) Clicking on a village name will pan the camera to that village
+		In GlobalMap mode, adds an expandable menu on the right hand side (under the mini-map), clicking on any entry pans the map to the location:
+			Shows all your villages
+			Shows all invading armies
+			Shows all locations with quests

 	Loot on the Local Map is coloured:
 		Red - dropped by a dead unit